 • Never look directly into the sun, even during an eclipse.

 • Carefully inspect your solar filters or eclipse glasses before using.
+Do NOT use if damaged or scratched.

-• Make sure you cover eyes fully with your eclipse glasses or solar viewer before looking up.
+• Make sure you cover your eyes fully with your eclipse glasses or solar viewer before looking up.
 After glancing at the eclipse, turn away and remove your glasses or filter.
 Do NOT remove while looking at the sun.

 • Never look at an eclipse or partial eclipse through an unfiltered camera, telescope, or binoculars.
 Even if you're wearing eclipse glasses at the same time, the intense solar rays coming through these devices will damage the solar filter AND your eyes.